Vsevolod-Livinskij/guided-tree-search/wip_notes.md

 parts, such as parser.
 To do that, we can use [partial instrumentation](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.instrument_list.md#3a-how-to-use-the-partial-instrumentation-mode).

 **TODO:**
-There is a lot of different (options for instrumentation)[https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.llvm.md#3-options].
+There is a lot of different [options for instrumentation](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.llvm.md#3-options).
 [Link-time instrumentation](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.lto.md)
 looks like the most promising one, so we should start with it.